Our Essential Services

 The problem of racism in the UK is one that remains worrisome.
 The UK has had its share of racial upheaval in the form of riots that took place throughout the 20th century, most notably perhaps in the 1980s.
 As a mechanism, racism in the UK does not differ from that in other countries, with the same fears and “bogeymen” causing negative attitudes, resentment, and violence.

 To detach racism in the UK from the colonial past of the Empire is, of course, impossible for obvious reasons.
 To go into full detail on this matter is beyond the scope of this article, though.
-For an overview of the demographics of the UK today, including the strength of ethnic and religious minority communities, please refer to our overview article.

 A Growing Sense of Islamophobia?